fhernandez2583/Project-Evaluation/README.md

 # Project-Evaluation

-The project will have the user input cashflows for a project and it will receive a ICE rating
+The evaluation will have the user input cashflows for a project to receive the NPV and MIRR

-## The ICE rating is:
+## The rating is taking into account the NPV and MIRR the calcuate the rating:

-* I - for impact it will have on the company
-  * NPV will be used to assess the impact
+* NPV will be calculated:
+  * By using the cash flow of project revenue and expense
-* C - for cost to implement the project
+  * Initial expense to start the project
+  * Discount rate or WACC (weighted average cost of capital)
+    * If no WACC the discount rate of 4.5% will be used

-  * The year over year expenses will be cost
+* MIRR will be calulated:
+  * By using the cash flow of project revenue and expense
-* E - for the effort to complete the project
+  * Initial expense to start the project
-  * Initial cost will the effort required to complete

-## The ICE Metrics

-*
+  * Discount rate or WACC
+  * Reinvest rate of 2% from a treasury bond